|

 from heat exhaustion.
 Leave them at a pet check if the park has one, or

-waist wallet.
-(See further on for information on
+pocket of your waist wallet.
+(See farther on for information regarding

 Waist Wallets.)